 Types of Drain Repair Methods

-There are two main categories of drain repairs which reflect the nature of their approach to fixing damages drain systems.
+There are two main categories of drain repairs that reflect the nature of their approach to fixing damaged drain systems.
 These are excavations and trenchless.

 Excavation is an older approach to repairing drains.
 As the name suggests, it typically involves digging up a trench along the pipe to expose it and repair or replace it.
 It is a simpler approach to fixing damaged pipes and broken lines and other serious issues that would require more effort and exposure of the pipes for the repair to be done.